-Now that you've submitted your order, you need to complete domain validation for the domain on the order (demonstrate control over the domain) before we can issue your certificate.
+Complete domain validation for the domains on the order (demonstrate control over the domain).
 See Demonstrate control over domains on your SSL certificate order.

 Complete organization validation

-To validate/authenticate your authority to order a certificate for the organization on your certificate order, we will call a verified phone number to speak with some who represents you, the certificate requestor, such as the organization or technical contact.
+DigiCert must validate/authenticate your authority to order a certificate for the organization on your certificate order.
+To do this, we will call a verified phone number to speak with someone who represents you, the certificate requestor, such as the organization or technical contact.